DejavuByte/Movie-Search-App/README.md

 │   ├── index.js            # Entry point of the React app
 │   └── index.css           # Tailwind CSS imports and custom styles
 │
 ├── .env                   # Environment variables (like API key) ├── .gitignore             # Files and directories to be ignored by Git ├── README.md              # You are here! 😎
 └── package.json           # Project dependencies and scripts
 ```

-### Key Components:
+### Key Components

 - **`SearchBar.js`**: Handles user input for searching movies.
 - **`MovieList.js`**: Displays the results from the OMDB API.